Guidelines for Locally Organised National Events (LONE)

 Support from UK Headquarters

 The following support from UK Headquarters may be available for your event.
 Please contact us to find out more.

 - Advice to the event organiser by relevant members of UKHQ teams

-- Promotion via scouts.org.uk/events, social media and other member communications as appropriate
+- Promotion via the Scouts website Events page, social media and other member communications, as appropriate

 - You can also create promotional materials including posters, social media posts, invitations and banners, on the Scout brand centre.

-We’re also keen to hear from you if you’re planning an event that focuses on making a positive impact on biodiversity or reducing climate change.
-Further support may be available.
+We’re also keen to hear from you if you’re planning an event that focuses on making a positive impact on biodiversity or reducing climate change, as further support may be available.

 National SASU Events

 If you're involved in leading a National Scout Active Support Unit (SASU), the process for approving a national event is similar to that for LONE events, except that the event is managed by the SASU rather than a Scout County.

 To apply for approval to run a National SASU event, complete the National SASU Event or Contingent Brief form